Eldosol Solar Power Station: Construction timeline, costs and funding

 The cost of construction was budgeted at US$78 million (approx.€70 million).
 In 2018 the European Investment Bank approved a loan of €30 million (US$37.5 million) towards the construction of this power station.
 The developer/owners will raise the difference of €40 million (approximately US$45 million).
 An equal loan amount was also approved for Radiant Solar Power Station, by the same lender, on similar terms.
-The power station was expected to be commissioned before the end of 2019.

-Commercial commissioning was achieved in August 2021.
+The power station was initially expected to be commissioned before the end of 2019.
+However, commercial commissioning occurred in August 2021.